molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_2.md

 the data escapes from the conditional ladder.

-In the example below, `x` meets the second condition (i.e. it is greater than 0), meaning that is escapes at the second rung, and the associated statement is executed.
+In the example below, `x` meets the second condition (i.e. it is greater than 0), meaning that it escapes at the second rung, and the associated statement is executed.

 ``` r